richiejp/jdp/docs/src/bug-tagging.md

 test names.
 For example `/` will be substituted with `-`, allowing you to use either.

+Test names can be quoted with back ticks which tells the propagation script that this is a propagated tag (see next section).
+The effect is that the script will not propagate this tag.

+    `generic-420`: boo#123456

+There is also an alternative syntax for bug references using a `@`.

+    generic-420: boo@123456

+OpenQA does not recognise this as a bug tag and the propagation script only views it as an 'advisory' tag.
+Tests marked with this will still be considered untagged.

 The full rules are in the [`JDP.BugRefsParser`](@ref).

 ## Propagation

 The 'Propagate Bug Tags' script will automatically copy bug tags from older or similar test results.
-It checks if the test name and bug architecture match, if they don't, then it won't copy the bug.
+It checks if the test name, test status and bug architecture match, if they don't, then it won't copy the bug.

 It also checks if the bug or issue is still 'open'.
 If it is not open then only an advisory notice will be posted, which won't be interpreted as a bug